michele1993/Transformer_from_scratch/README.md

-# Implementation of an Encdoer-Decoder Transformer from scratch
+# Implementation of a Transformer from scratch